-APS Reference Title and AASB Reference Accounting policy statement 107.B Reporting cash flows from operating activities 18 A public authority must adopt the direct method for reporting cash flows from operating activities.
+APS Reference Title and AASB Reference Accounting policy statement AASB 107 Statemen t of Cash Flows 107.B Reporting cash flows from operating activities 18 A public authority must adopt the direct method for reporting cash flows from operating activities.
 107.C Reporting cash flows on a net basis 22-24 A public authority must adopt the net basis of reporting for items permitted.
-107.D Interest and Dividend A public authority must classify cash flows from: 31-34 interest and dividends received and interest paid as cash flows from operating activities; and dividends paid as cash flows from financing activities.
-AASB 116 Property, Plan ant and Equipment 116.A Recognition Application A public authority may adopt an accounting policy that allows an asset to be expensed in the period acquired rather than recognising the asset subject to: the materiality threshold adopted by the public authority for this purpose does not exceed \$15 000; the asset not being a necessary component of a group of assets, where the group exceeds the materiality threshold; and receiving prior approval from the DTF CE or his/her delegate to change the materiality threshold.
-116.B Measurement at recognition Aus15.3 A for-profit public authority may apply paragraphs Aus15.1 to Aus15.3 where an asset is acquired at no cost, or for a nominal cost.
+107.D Interest and Dividend A public authority must classify cash flows from: 31-34 interest and dividends received and interest paid as cash flows from operating activities; and • dividends paid as cash flows from financing activities.
+AASB 116 Property, , Plant and Equipment 116.A Recognition Application A public authority may adopt an accounting policy that allows an asset to be expensed in the period acquired rather than recognising the asset subject to: • the materiality threshold adopted by the public authority for this purpose does not exceed \$15 000; • the asset not being a necessary component of a group of assets, where the group exceeds the materiality threshold; and receiving prior approval from the DTF CE or his/her delegate to change the materiality threshold.
+116.B Measurement at recognition Aus15.3 A for-profit public authority may apply paragraphs Aus15.1 and Aus15.3 as though it were a not-for-profit entity.
 116.C Measurement after recognition 29 A public authority must adopt the revaluation model.
-116.D Measurement after recognition Additional A public authority may adopt an accounting policy that an asset is not subject to revaluation if the cost of the asset at the time of acquisition is considered by the public authority to represent the fair value of the asset and the asset meets either or both of the following criteria: the cost of the asset at the time of acquisition is less than \$1.5 million; • the useful life of the asset is less than 3 years.
+116.D Measurement after recognition Additional A public authority may adopt an accounting policy that an asset is not subject to revaluation if the cost of the asset at the time of acquisition is considered by the public authority to represent the fair value of the asset and the asset meets either or both of the following criteria: • the cost of the asset at the time of acquisition is less than \$1.5 million; • the useful life of the asset is less than 3 years.
 116.E Measurement after recognition 34 A public authority must have regard to the nature of the asset when determining revaluation frequency.
-In any case for each asset subject to revaluation that is
+In any case for each asset subject to revaluation, a public